tomwhitner/RSEG-102-Adv.-Java/FinalExam/Readme.txt

-  QUIT - quits the client, closing the connection if open MODE A|B - sets the transfer mode to Ascii or Binary GET filename - retrieves the specified file from the server PUT filename - store the specified file to the server KILL - kills the server (admin priveleges required) HELP - prints this listing
+  QUIT - quits the client, closing the connection if open MODE A|B - sets the transfer mode to Ascii or Binary GET filename - retrieves the specified file from the server PUT filename - stores the specified file to the server KILL - kills the server (admin priveleges required) HELP - prints this listing